 The Municipality faces a lot of challenges with regard to the provision and maintenance of Roads and Stormwater.
 The following are the challenges

 - Planning data not available (RMS etc.)

 - Aging infrastructure

 - Huge backlog

-- Lack of forward planning.

 - Uncontrolled Storm water in villages

-- Not enough equipment's for maintenance
+- Not enough equipment's for maintenance of gravel roads

 - Limited budget for developing new infrastructure

 - poor performance of Service providers

 5.4 Waste Management